Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Lowe’s Companies, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and investment potential.
+I will analyze Lowe’s Companies, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and shareholder value.

 Income Statement

-The table below presents Lowe’s Companies, Inc. income statement data for the fiscal years 2020 through 2024, showing key financial metrics in USD.
+The table below presents Lowe’s Companies, Inc. income statement figures for fiscal years 2021 through 2025.
+All amounts are in USD.

 income statement